 [a.k.a.
 West Virginia Balsam Fir]

 The Canaan Fir is naturally found in isolated populations at higher elevations.
-This may be why it is slower to break bud than Fraser Fir or Balsam Fir, making it less prone to damage from a late frost.
-If you’ve been watching the weather since 2010, this alone is a valuable characteristic to have, since gorgeous trees damaged by frost freezes are not gorgeous trees.
-This species will reach heights of up to 50ft with a nice pyramidal shape under normal circumstances, and provides excellent privacy and wind protection due to its dense growth.
+It is slower to break bud than Fraser Fir or Balsam Fir, making it less prone to damage from a late frost.
+If you’ve been watching the weather since 2010, this alone is a valuable characteristic to have.
+Gorgeous trees damaged by frost freezes are not gorgeous trees.
+This species will reach heights of up to 50ft with a nice pyramidal shape under normal circumstances.
+It provides excellent privacy and wind protection due to its dense growth.

 The Canaan Fir is named for the Canaan Valley in West Virginia.
-If you have tried Balsam Fir and Fraser Fir but have experienced poor results, this species is an excellent and more adaptable alternative in most situations.
+If you have tried Balsam Fir and Fraser Fir but have experienced poor results, this species is an excellent alternative.